bmaunde/guidelines/Guidelines/REST API Guidelines.md

  ## Documentation
  There are no good APIs that do not have good documentation.
-APIs are documented with the following elements clear:
+APIs must be documented with the following elements clear:

- 1. The API and it's purpose
+ 1. The API and its purpose
  2. Version changes and notes on changes
  3. All the endpoints including:
 	 - purpose